ADD CONDITION

 Drug Overview

-HEB Strawberry Cough Drops are designed to provide temporary relief from coughs that may occur due to a cold, as well as minor throat irritation and soreness.
-These cough drops can help soothe your throat and ease discomfort, making it easier for you to go about your day.
+HEB Strawberry 30ct Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as to soothe occasional minor irritation and sore throat.
+These cough drops provide a comforting option when you're feeling under the weather, helping to ease your symptoms and make you feel more comfortable.

 Uses